This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 First time having German food since my family left the country and their culture behind in the 1800’s.

-Sally Freshwater
+7. Sally Freshwater says:

 5 stars